July 25, 2014

 The good news is that cats can get along with other cats and—despite the common stereotype—most dogs can get along with cats.
 But it's not necessarily easy to get them used to one another, and sometimes it can be impossible.
 Read more about introducing a new cat to other pets »

-Once you've made a carefully thought-out decision, be an ideal pet parent by providing your cat with everything she needs to live a happy and healthy life.
+Once you've made a carefully thought-out decision, be an ideal pet parent by providing your cat with everything they need to live a happy and healthy life.